dotnet/msbuild/documentation/specs/proposed/VS-OpenTelemetry.md

 myActivity?.WithTags(data);
 ```

+#### Add data to activity in EndBuild

+- this activity would always be created at the same point when sdk telemetry is sent in Core and we can add data to it

 ## Looking ahead

 - Create a way of using a "HighPrioActivitySource" which would override sampling and initialize Collector in MSBuild.exe scenario/tracerprovider in VS.